Panama is a Perfect Plan B

 Panama has a 365-day growing season with fresh vegetables and fruit.
 Panama has the sweetest pineapples you’ll ever eat!

-Look at having a Plan B in Panama as safety insurance.
+Consider a Plan B in Panama as safety insurance.

 It’s a good idea to have legal residency in a different country to have a place to go if necessary.
 You should set it up before you need it!